movidius/ncappzoo/tensorflow/mnist/README.md

 ```
 ------- predictions --------
-Prediction for : Shirt with 71.3% confidence in 4.56 ms
+Prediction for : 6 with 100.0% confidence in 4.63 ms
-Prediction for : T-shirt/top with 24.4% confidence in 4.56 ms
+Prediction for : 9 with 0.0% confidence in 4.63 ms
-Prediction for : Pullover with 3.8% confidence in 4.56 ms
+Prediction for : 8 with 0.0% confidence in 4.63 ms
-Prediction for : Coat with 0.4% confidence in 4.56 ms
+Prediction for : 7 with 0.0% confidence in 4.63 ms
 ```

 You should also see the image on which the inference was performed.

-> You can make similar changes to `~/workspace/ncappzoo/image-classifier/rapid-image-classifier.py`, with the exception of `IMAGE_PATH = NCAPPZOO + "/tensorflow/fashion-mnist/data/testing/3/`.
+> You can make similar changes to `~/workspace/ncappzoo/image-classifier/rapid-image-classifier.py`, with the exception of `IMAGE_PATH = NCAPPZOO + "/tensorflow/mnist/data/testing/3/`.